rockset/rockset-js/packages/cli/README.md

             └── QLFrontend.sql
 ```

 As you can see, each Query Lambda is placed in a directory with the same name as its workspace.
-Each query lambda has two files associated with it.
+Each Query Lambda has two files associated with it.

 * `<workspace/path>/QL.lambda.json` This is the Lambda Definition file.
-It includes information such as the description and the default parameters of the query lambda.
+It includes information such as the description and the default parameters of the Query Lambda.
     * A Lambda Definition file must use extension `.lambda.json`.
 The name of the associated QL must be the name of the file
     * The parent directory of the Lambda Definition file should be its workspace
 * `<workspace/path>/__sql/QL.sql` This file contains the SQL associated with the Query Lambda.